Paracel Islands: Climate

+air mass.
+The air mass over the Paracel Islands has about a 5 C-change variation in annual temperature compared to the 2.2 C-change observed over the Spratly Islands.

 Amphitrite group

 The Amphitrite group was named after the French frigate Amphitrite, which observed the islands while carrying a Jesuit mission to Canton in 1698–1700.

 Lying in the northeast of the Paracel Islands at 16°53′N 112°17′E, the group consists of low, narrow islands with sand cays and enclosed shallow lagoons connected by reefs of rock.
 It is about 37 km northwest of Lincoln Island.
 The group approximately forms an ellipse with a north–south axis of 22 km.

-The northern section of the group comprises West Sand, Tree Island and the Qilian Yu sub-group (The "Seven Sisters": North Island, Middle Island, South Island, North Sand, Middle Sand, South Sand and two small "sands".)
+The northern section of the group comprises West Sand, Tree Island, and the Qilian Yu (七连屿, "seven sisters") sub-group: North Island, Middle Island, South Island, North Sand, Middle Sand, South Sand, and two small sands (New West Sand and New East Sand).
 The center of the group consists of Woody Island and Rocky Island, approximately 5 km south of the southern tip of the eastern extremity of the northern section.
 The southwest corner of the group is occupied by the Iltis Bank.

-The largest island of the Paracels, Woody Island (which has an area of 213 ha), has over 1,000 residents including fishermen and their families, military personnel and civilian administrators.
+The largest island of the Paracels, Woody Island (which has an area of 213 ha), has over 1,000 residents including fishermen and their families, military personnel, and civilian administrators.

 Crescent group

 Lying about 70 km southwest of the Amphitrite group, at 16.5°N 111.7°E, the Crescent group consists of islands and reefs that form a crescent-like structure from west to east, enclosing a deep central lagoon.
 The group measures 31 by 15 km east-west and north–south.
 All of the islands in the group support vegetation except on their small cays.

 The islands are named after former senior figures in the British East India Company (EIC).
 Three were members of the EIC's 'Select Committee' in Canton: James Drummond, Thomas Pattle and John William Roberts.
 Jonathan Duncan was Governor in Council of Bombay, and William Taylor Money was Superintendent of the Bombay Marine.

 Money Island lies at the southwest extremity of the group, and has some small cays on the southern side.
-The Chinese name for Money Island, Jin Yin Dao, is simply the translation of the English name.
+While the island's English name was named after William Taylor Money, the Chinese name is Jin Yin Dao, a literal translation of "money island".

 Antelope Reef, submerged at high tide and containing a central lagoon, lies 2.4 km east of Money Island.

 Northeast of this are Robert Island (also named Round Island) and Pattle Island, separated from each other by a 3.5 km wide deep channel.
 A weather station was built on Pattle Island (by the French) in 1932, and a lighthouse and radio station in 1937.

 Northeast of this is Quanfu Dao ("All Wealth Island").

 Observation Bank, also named Silver Islet, and the Lesser Silver Islet, are the northernmost of the group and contain a small cay.

 Just south of them are Yagong Dao (He Duck) and Xianshe Yu (Salty Hut).